csyhy1986/Accuracy-Analysis-of-Choropleth-Maps-A-Perspective-from-Attribute-Uncertainty/README.md

 # Accuracy-Analysis-of-Choropleth-Maps-A-Perspective-from-Attribute-Uncertainty
-Data and experimental code for paper entiled with "Accuracy Analysis of Choropleth Maps: A Perspective from Attribute Uncertainty", submitted to Geo-spatial Information Science.
+Data and experimental code for paper entiled with "Accuracy Analysis of Choropleth Maps: A Perspective from Attribute Uncertainty".